kelly-lin/12d-lang-server/doc/4dm/README.md

 ## How to create a patch

 1. Locate the library function you would like to patch in `/doc/4dm/generated.json`.
-2. Make a change to the field in the manual item.
-For example, if we wanted to change the description of the function below:
+For example, if we wanted to change the description of the manual item shown below.

    Before

    ```json